jokob-sk/NetAlertX/front/plugins/README.md

 ## 🕳 Filters

-Plugin entries can be filtered based on values entered into filter fields.
+Plugin entries can be filtered in the UI based on values entered into filter fields.
 The `txtMacFilter` textbox/field contains the Mac address of the currently viewed device or simply a Mac address that's available in the `mac` query string.

   | Property | Required | Description |
   |----------------------|----------------------|----------------------|